Tabora offensive: Prelude

 After the British offensive in the north-eastern region of German East Africa and the landing at Tanga in 1914, the west of the colony was deemed more urgent as a theatre of operations in 1915 by the German command.
 General Lettow-Vorbeck had three vital strategic interests vested in controlling the west; the navigation of Lake Tanganyika, the head of the central railway at Kigoma and the security of the army's main food supplies in the Neu Langenburg area.
+However, only a small number of Schutztruppe troops was available to defend the west.
+Thus, the local regular troops were reinforced by Ruga-Ruga militias of varying reliability.
+For instance, the Kingdom of Rwanda –subject of German East Africa– deployed 1,000 warriors, dubbed Indugaruga, to fight alongside the Schutztruppe, commanded by Chiefs Rwidegembya and Rwakadigi.
+These were reportedly quite effective and loyal.